-- (3) Relying parties shall check the certificate and keyUsage listed on the certificate during use of the certificate issued by the PublicCA. - (4) Relying parties shall first check the CRL or OCSP response message to determine if the certificate is valid during use of certificates issued by the PublicCA. - (5) Relying parties shall first check the digital signature to determine if the certificate, CRL or OCSP response message is correct when using certificates, CRL or OCSP response message issued by the PublicCA. - (6) Relying parties shall select secure computer environments and reliable application systems.
-If the rights of relying parties are infringed upon due to the use of computer environments and application systems, the relying parties shall bear sole responsibility. - (7) If the PublicCA is unable to operate normally for some reason, the relying parties shall speedily seek other ways for completion of legal acts and the inability for the PublicCA to operate normally shall not be used as a defense to others. - (8) Relying party acceptance of a certificate issued by the PublicCA indicates understanding and agreement of the PublicCA legal liability clauses in accordance with the scope of certificate use outlined in section 1.4.1.
+- (1) Relying parties shall follow relevant CPS regulations when using the certificates issued by PublicCA or checking the PublicCA repository. - (2) Relying parties shall first check if the certificate assurance level protect their rights during use of certificates issued by PublicCA. - (3) Relying parties shall check the certificate and keyUsage listed on the certificate during use of the certificate issued by PublicCA. - (4) Relying parties shall first check the CRL or OCSP response message to determine if the certificate is valid during use of certificates issued by PublicCA. - (5) Relying parties shall first check the digital signature to determine if the certificate, CRL or OCSP response message is correct when using certificates, CRL or OCSP response message issued by PublicCA. - (6) Relying parties shall select secure computer environments and reliable application systems.
+If the rights of relying parties are

+- infringed upon due to the use of computer environments and application systems, the relying parties shall bear sole responsibility. - (7) If PublicCA is unable to operate normally for some reason, the relying parties shall speedily seek other ways for completion of legal acts and the inability for PublicCA to operate normally shall not be used as a defense to others. - (8) Relying party acceptance of a certificate issued by PublicCA indicates understanding and agreement of PublicCA legal liability clauses in accordance with the scope of certificate use outlined in Section 1.4.1.

-9.6.5 Representations and Warranties of Other Participant
+9.6.5 Representations and Warranties of Other Participants

-9.7 Disclaimer of Warranties
+9.7 Disclaimers of Warranties